lvgl/docs_old/en/object-types/slider.md

 Use the `lv_slider_set_knob_in(slider, true/false)` to choose between the modes. (*knob_in = false* is the default)

+### Knob-only mode
+Normally, the slider can be adjusted either by dragging the knob, or clicking on the slider bar.
+In the latter case the knob moves to the point clicked and slider value changes accordingly.
+In some cases it is desirable to set the slider to react on dragging the knob only.

+This feature is enabled by calling `lv_obj_set_adv_hittest(slider, true);`.

 ## Styles
 You can modify the slider's styles with `lv_slider_set_style(slider, LV_SLIDER_STYLE_..., &style)`.